kranzky/insoluble/folly.md

 "That smash machine killed a dozen people!" his voice trembled with anger.

 The fright was palpable as I backed away, lacking any striking ideas.
 A burly man swinging a goodly sized weapon stepped into the room, his face a mix of colours.

-"You smashed the wrinkling trunk with a harsh reaching," he accused.
-"Jay's screeching delivery," he spat.

 ---